 So why has this munchkin-like figure become so well liked in gambling circles?
 Is it because he’s an icon of fun and good fortune?
 Or is it just because he’s got all the best prizes?
 Let’s discover some more about what makes this little guy tick.

 Leprechaun – the legend

-Folklore has it that the leprechaun is a cheeky little scamp who will obligingly dole out three wishes if you’re lucky enough to catch hold of one.
-The old maxim about there being a pot of gold at the end of a rainbow is tied up in the myth of the Leprechaun too – apparently, the pot belongs to the leprechaun.
+Folklore has it that the leprechaun is a cheeky scamp who will obligingly dole out three wishes if you’re lucky enough to catch hold of one.
+The old maxim about there being a pot of gold at the end of a rainbow is tied up in the myth of the leprechaun too – apparently, the pot belongs to the leprechaun.